-Seeing opportunity in drawing on that wealth of alumni experience and knowledge to benefit current students, Alumni Coordinator Gwen Fairweather Dumont ’81 and her colleagues in the Advancement Office began brainstorming ways to bring the two groups together.
+Seeing opportunity in drawing on that wealth of alumni experience and knowledge to benefit current students, the Advancement Office began brainstorming ways to bring the two groups together.
 They zeroed in on the notion of Alumni Mentor Luncheons as a way for alums to share their experiences and inspire rising classes of Brookwood alumni.

 In total, 15 graduates have returned to their alma mater for luncheons, including: Performing Arts - Ari Fodeman '06, Sofia del Valle '10, Ben Trudeau '10; Athletics - Hannah Beardsley '07, Elliot Hovey '98, Nazy Kerr '03, Liv King '06, Kellen Millard '02, Catharine Pirie '08, Eric Slingerland '06; Service/Volunteerism - Michaela Morris '11, Sam Cohen '04, Emily Fox '98, Cynthia Sweet '90; Global Citizenship - Erin Herzeelle '95, Emma Shorr '06, Charlee Bianchini '01; Writing - Lily King '77, Ursula DeYoung '96, Katrina Morris '09, and Tapley Stephenson '06 via Skype.